-When you want to include a.m. or p.m., use numerals.
+When you want to include a.m. or p.m., use numerals for a specific time, as above, but whether to spell out simple times is a style choice.
 Use lowercase letters with periods or small caps without periods for a.m. and p.m.
 Don't add a period if a.m. or p.m. falls at the end of a sentence, but following a.m. and p.m. with other punctuation is fine.

-Wake at 5 a.m.?
-Are you kidding me?
+Wake at five a.m.?
+Are you kidding me? ✓

 When you use "o'clock," you must spell out the time.